How to Blend Data in Google Data Studio

 Summary

-That’s how to blend data in Google Data Studio.
+That’s how to blend data in Looker Studio.
 We have discussed how to create a table, import another data source, and add metrics to the blend.

-Upgrade your reports by checking out our guides on how to make your Google Data Studio dashboards interactive and the best custom report types from the Google Data Studio community visualizations.
+Upgrade your reports by checking out our guides on how to make your Looker Studio dashboards interactive and the best custom report types from the Looker Studio community visualizations.

 Which platforms will you blend data from?
 What metrics will you compare using blended data?
 Let us know in the comments below!